Quintessential to the area, each Derbyshire town is distinctly unique, full of culture and heritage and with lots of great shops and eateries.

 Home to the most famous of puddings, Bakewell is definitely one not to miss.
 This charming town is full of independent shops, eateries, bars, pubs and more.
 Top of the list has to be the Original Bakewell Pudding shop where you can sample the original Bakewell Puddings along with lots of many other local delicacies.
 A stroll around the pretty lanes and streets will also reveal some fascinating historical buildings and the banks of River Wye offer a great place to sit and enjoy some local fish and chips!

 Another ancient Derbyshire market town steeped in history and just a short drive away from Knockerdown.
 Wirksworth contains over 100 structures listed by Historic England, but the best place to start your exploration of the town is the Wirksworth Heritage Centre, just off Market Place in Crown Yard.
-The exhibition shows the history of Wirksworth from its prehistoric Dream Cave and the findings of woolly rhinos, through its Roman and lead mining histories, to the modern era.
+The exhibition shows the history of Wirksworth from its prehistoric Dream Cave and the findings of woolly rhinos, through to its Roman and lead mining histories, to the modern era.

 Other nearby attractions include the Ecclesbourne Valley Railway, the Steeple Grange Light Railway and of course the Peak District National Park.
 On top of all that history and culture the town is famed for being a Fairtrade town since 2009, and houses a variety of independent shops, restaurants, bars and pubs.
 If you are lucky enough to visit in September the Wirksworth Festival celebrates and promotes arts in the town.